 Many people were disheartened by the demotion of Pluto as a planet, which left only eight official planets in our solar system.
 But Pluto might soon have a replacement.
-Growing evidence suggests that our solar system hosts another planet about 10 times the mass of Earth, which may have an orbit 20 times further from the sun than Neptune, reports Space.com.
+Growing evidence suggests that our solar system hosts another planet about 10 times the mass of Earth, which may have an orbit 20 times further from the sun than Neptune, Space.com reported in 2016.

 Scientists have yet to catch a glimpse of this so-called "Planet Nine," but believe the chances are extremely high that it exists given contextual clues gleaned from the orbits of other known bodies.
 If it does exist, it will be just the third planet discovered in our solar system in modern times.
 (Uranus was discovered in 1781 and Neptune in 1846.)